Emranhossain27/Cyber-Range-Threat-Hunts/Virtual Machine Compromise/AZUKI-SL Compromise.md

 ---

-## 2.17 Backdoor Local Admin Account
+## 2.17 Question: Identify the backdoor account username created by the attacker?

 User created: Support